There are lots to see and do when you study at our London centre

 We've put together some advice for those looking for things to do in London.
 There are ways to save money and find fun things to do.

 Think discount vouchers

 If you want to visit an attraction that is not included in our social programme, you should first research the best deal.
 Some rail companies run 2-for-1 promotions on admission to many of the top attractions – all you have to do is download the vouchers, print a copy and take a valid rail ticket with you.
 These tickets are valid on a number of attractions such as London Zoo, the Tower of London, Hampton Court Palace, Madame Tussauds, Shakespeare's Globe Theatre, City River Cruises, HMS Belfast and much more!

 There are many attractions in London that are completely free!
 Many of London’s museums and galleries simply ask that you make a donation to show your support.
 Some of London’s best museums and galleries include:

 - Natural History Museum

 - British Library

 You don’t always have to do the typical tourist attractions.
 There are all sorts of exciting things that you can do – most of which are cheap or cost nothing at all!
-You could hire a Barclays Bike and take yourself on a bike tour of London, visit the National Theatre or take a stroll through one of London’s many parks and have a picnic; the beautiful Greenwich Park is just 10 minutes away from our London school.
+You could hire a Santander Bike and go on a bike tour of London, visit the National Theatre or take a stroll through one of London’s many parks and have a picnic - the beautiful Greenwich Park is just 10 minutes away from our London school.